balderdashy/sails-docs/version-notes/1.0.x/migration-guide-1.0.md

   * `.watch()`
   * `.unwatch()`
   * `.message()`

-  In their place, you should use the new `.publish()` method, or the low-level [sails.sockets](http://sailsjs.com/documentation/reference/web-sockets/sails-sockets) methods.
+In place of the removed methods, you should use the new `.publish()` method, or the low-level [sails.sockets](http://sailsjs.com/documentation/reference/web-sockets/sails-sockets) methods.
 Keep in mind that unlike `.message()`, `.publish()` does _not_ wrap your data in an envelope containing the record ID, so you'll need to include that as part of the data if it's important.

 ## Replacing custom blueprints